Buick (album)

 Buick is the seventh studio album by American country music band Sawyer Brown.
 Released in 1991 on Capitol Records, it features the singles "One Less Pony", "Mama's Little Baby Loves Me" and "The Walk".
 Although these first two singles reached the lower portions of the Billboard country music charts, "The Walk" peaked at #2, and was reprised on the band's 1992 album The Dirt Road.
+Although "Superman's Daughter" was not released as a single, a video was filmed for it.
+This is Sawyer Brown's last album to feature guitarist Bobby Randall.